exfinen/mpc-demo-infra/mpc_demo_infra/client_cli/docker/README.md

 ## Privacy & Security Details
-- Your exact balance remains private throughout the secure multi-party computation (MPC)
+- Your exact balance remains private throughout the whole data sharing process.
 - The computing parties **MAY** learn the number of digits of your balance, but not the exact balance
 - Security relies on the assumption that our 3 computing parties do not collude
-- Your API keys are only used once to fetch your balance and are not stored
+- Your API keys are only used once to fetch your balance and only stay in your laptop.

 ## Share Your Binance ETH Balance Privately